-When moving to the UK a number of other factors need to be considered, such as if you have to pay customs or if there are restrictions or quarantine for items you want to bring to the UK.
-Alongside this there are the usual issues to research, such as security of your belongings and what packing and delivery is involved on your side.
+When moving to the UK, many factors need to be considered, such as if you have to pay customs or if there are restrictions or quarantine for items you want to bring to the UK.
+Alongside this, there are the usual issues to research, such as securing your belongings and what packing is involved on your side.
 Cost is one of the biggest factors; you can find better rates for large items with only certain forms of transport, such as shipping your furniture or a car, while other relocation options are quick but get costly up for heavy items, such as air freight.

 A decision to make is whether to hire an international relocation company.
 The answer mainly depends on your free time you have and how much you are prepared to pay.
-International moving companies typically take care of any potential issue that may arise, which is ideal for time-strapped expats but fees range depending on what services you require.
+International moving companies typically take care of any potential issue that may arise.
+This is ideal for time-strapped expats but fees range depending on what services you require.
 How can you decide which is the best international moving company for you?
 Read about each relocation option below.

 Airports across the UK accept significant volumes of air freight every week.
 Heathrow receives the most by a significant distance, followed by East Midlands, Stansted, and Manchester.
 This means sending items to the UK by air freight can be a speedy and painless choice.

 Airfreight is the quickest and most expensive method of moving your belongings to the UK.
 Because the cost can be several times higher than shipping freight, it’s best used those who need to relocate smaller quantities of belongings or those who need certain possessions in a hurry.

-When sending items by air freight, you’ll usually be charged based on weight, which means transporting heavy items such as furniture pieces can be cost prohibitive.
+When sending items by air, you’ll usually be charged based on weight, which means transporting heavy items such as furniture pieces can be cost-prohibitive.
 With this in mind, some home movers choose to send urgent items by air and their other belongings by sea.